With a few tools and less than $100 on lumber and screws, this DIY modern patio table was a quick and budget-friendly build.

-It’s a good feeling typing this post from one of my favorite DIY pieces ever.
-After I conquered my first substantial wood working project, I felt confident enough to tackle a patio table for our covered outdoor space.
+After I conquered my first substantial woodworking project, I felt confident enough to tackle a patio table for our covered outdoor space.

-I truly believe that designing and planning is the most difficult part of woodworking – at least for the skill level I’m at.
-To get started, I got my inspiration from West Elm’s simple yet beautiful Portside Patio table (which happens to retail for about $800).
-I sketched out some plans and headed to the lumber yard to get my building supplies.
+I honestly feel that designing and planning is the most difficult part of woodworking – at least for the skill level I’m at.
+After finding inspiration in the few modern (and expensive!) tables available online, I sketched out some plans and headed to the lumber yard to get my building materials.

 - A little over a pound of 2″ decking screws